Types of Employment

 Outworkers

-The award or agreement that covers your workplace applies to outworkers as it does to other employees.
+The award or agreement that covers the workplace applies to outworkers as it does to other employees.
 Awards and agreements often contain specific terms for outworkers.